 Gmail is an email service developed by Google.
 Onna connects with Gmail's API to collect all information in native format.
-We also offer an integration to GSuite, enabling an enterprise sync.

 This integration syncs from a single user's mailbox.
 This integration cannot be used to collect from an alias account.

 All files are synced, including, but not limited to:

 We currently support three syncing modes: one-time, auto-sync, and auto-sync and archive.